-On site, we have enacted measures to support social distancing.
-These include having only one Trade at a time permitted in each house once it is enclosed.
+On site, we have enacted measures to support social distancing and reduce the risk of community spread.
+These include having a maximum number of people (employees or trades) permitted in each house at a time.
 We have amplified hygiene protocols and provided additional hand wash stations.
-The closure of our site offices to Trades and the public has also been put in place to minimize gathering.
+The closure of our site offices to Trades and the public remains in place.

 For Prospect Homebuyers

 Q. I am interested in buying a new home.
 How are releases and home purchases being handled right now?

 Jan 14, 2021 | At this time, homes are available to purchase through a contactless process.
 You can reach a Sales Centre Representative by phone or email to schedule an appointment, and if you choose, move forward with a sale.
 Model homes have been closed.
 Floorplans, pricing, site plans and model home virtual tours are all available on our website to browse, and you can sign up to any of our community email lists for updates about new lot releases.
 Virtual sales releases are planned to continue.
 Please contact us directly if you have any questions.
 You can also learn more about our virtual sales process here.

 Q. Are you changing the deposit structure or deferring deposits at this time?